Nonparametric inference on counterfactuals in first-price auctions: Practical considerations

 \paragraph{Shape restrictions.} Since $v(\cdot)$ is a quantile function, one may want to impose monotonicity on $\hat v_h(\cdot)$ and the associated confidence bands.
 As suggested in \cite{chernozhukov2009improving,rearrangement}, an effective way of doing so is \emph{smooth rearrangement} of the estimate and the confidence bands, whose discrete counterpart is merely a sorting algorithm.
 We leave the analysis of such shape-restricted estimators for future work.
 We note that there is emerging literature exploiting shape restrictions for auction counterfactuals, e.g. \citet{henderson2012empirical,luo2018integrated,pinkse2019estimation,ma2021monotonicity}.

-\paragraph{Competing estimators.} The main competitor to our estimator $\hat q_h(\cdot)$ of the bid quantile density is the reciprocal of the kernel estimator $\hat f_l(\cdot)$ of the bid density, as in the first step of the procedure of \citet{guerre2000optimal},
+\paragraph{Alternative estimator of $q(u)$.} A close competitor to our estimator $\hat q_h(\cdot)$ of the bid quantile density is the reciprocal of the kernel estimator $\hat f_l(\cdot)$ of the bid density, as in the first step of the procedure of \citet{guerre2000optimal},

 An insightful comparison of $\hat q_h$ and $\tilde q_l$ was carried out by \cite{jones1992estimating} who showed that the variance components of the mean squared errors (MSE) of the estimators are equal if so-called \emph{scale match-up} bandwidths are used.
 Namely, for a fixed point $u \in (0,1)$, the MSE of $\hat q(u)$ is only less than or equal to that of $\tilde q_l(u)$ when $q(u) q''(u) \le 1.5 q'(u)^2$ or, equivalently, $f(b) f''(b) \ge 1.5 f'(b)^2.$ Therefore, the reciprocal kernel density $\tilde q_l$ performs better close to the center of the distribution, while the kernel quantile density $\hat q_h$ is preferable at the tails.